caltemose/followmystomach.com/content/travel/guide/markets.md

 On my initial tour of a market I'll note which vendors appeal to me most and then stop by each one to ask questions and make purchases.
 Remember that as customer, you are there to get the best possible versions of the best items at the market.

-When you walk up to a vendor, you make an assessment of how helpful/how patient you think that vendor will be.
+When you walk up to a vendor, make an assessment of how helpful/how patient you think that vendor will be.
 You want to be able to determine if this vendor has the interest and time to tell you about what she or he is selling.
 Normally you'll have a quick interaction but when you sense the opportunity to get a vendor to open up, take advantage of that opportunity.
 And if you sense the vendor isn't going to be helpful or is going to try to get you to buy his difficult items, move on.

 Your assumption at each vendor should be that as the current customer, you deserve the best of whatever that vendor has to offer.
 And the customer after you deserves the second best of that vendor's goods.
 And so on.